-- 37. PG&E should be allowed to submit Non-Routine True-Up Mechanism Advice Letters based on the pro forma example contained in Attachment 4 to this Financing Order to revise the Cash Flow Model most recently approved by this Commission, subject to the terms found in the body of this Financing Order, to meet payments of principal and interest on the Recovery Bonds and all other Ongoing Costs.
+37. PG&E should be allowed to submit Non-Routine True-Up Mechanism Advice Letters based on the pro forma example contained in Attachment 4 to this Financing Order to revise the Cash Flow Model most recently approved by this Commission, subject to the terms found in the body of this Financing Order, to meet payments of principal and interest on the Recovery Bonds and all other Ongoing Costs.
 Such Non-Routine True-Up Mechanism Advice Letter should be Tier 2 Advice Letters submitted no less than 90 days before the proposed effective date and will be acted upon within 60 days.
-Absent a Commission resolution modifying or rejecting proposed changes to the Cash Flow Model, PG&E or a successor servicer may implement Fixed Recovery Charge Adjustments proposed in a Non-Routine True-Up Mechanism Advice Letter on the effective date identified in the Non-Routine True-Up Mechanism - 38.
-Subject to the review and approval of the Finance Team, PG&E's proposed mechanisms for establishing and adjusting the Fixed Recovery Charges, including the True-Up Mechanism, the Routine True-Up Mechanism Advice Letters and the Non-Routine True-Up Mechanism Advice Letters, all as presented in the Application and as may be modified in this Financing Order, should be accepted. - 39.
-PG&E's proposal to address any potential tax implications through the recovery of the cost or credit of the benefit of any FRTAs through the
+Absent a Commission resolution modifying or rejecting proposed changes to the Cash Flow Model, PG&E or a successor servicer may implement Fixed Recovery Charge Adjustments proposed in a Non-Routine True-Up Mechanism Advice Letter on the effective date identified in the Non-Routine True-Up Mechanism Advice Letter if that date is at least 90 days after the date of submission.

+38. Subject to the review and approval of the Finance Team, PG&E's proposed mechanisms for establishing and adjusting the Fixed Recovery Charges, including the True-Up Mechanism, the Routine True-Up Mechanism Advice Letters and the Non-Routine True-Up Mechanism Advice Letters, all as presented in the Application and as may be modified in this Financing Order, should be accepted.

-WHFRCBA, all as presented in the Application and as may be modified in this Financing Order, should be accepted.
+39. PG&E's proposal to address any potential tax implications through the recovery of the cost or credit of the benefit of any FRTAs through the WHFRCBA, all as presented in the Application and as may be modified in this Financing Order, should be accepted.